joelsmith-2019/joelsmith-2019/README.md

 <h3 align="center">Howdy, I'm Joel 👋</h3>
 <br>

----

-### About Me

-- 💻 Result-driven software developer working at Strangelove.
-- 🏗️ Experienced in backend services, blockchains, game development, and some front end development.
-- 🚀 Passionate about exploring new technologies and creating impactful projects.

----

 ### Languages & Tools
 Below are some of the latest technologies I have been working with:
 <br>